rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.fieldselector/documentation.md

 ## Description

-Enables the selection the value to send in output.
-Any time, a new input event arrives, it allows to select , between the inputs value,the desired outputs to forward.
+Enables the selection one or more values to send in output.
+Any time, a new input event arrives, it allows to select , between the input values,the desired outputs to forward.

 ***

-## Required input
+## Required inputs
 The Fields Selector processor does not have any specific input requirements.

 ***